AJTECH0001/AccessLite/README.md

 # AccessLite Real Estate Dapp

-Welcome to the official README for the AccessLite Real Estate Dapp developed during the BIH x Arbitrum Bootcamp 2023-2024 Hackathon.
+Welcome to the official README for the AccessLite Real Estate Dapp.

 ## Project Overview